 - Create a “workstation” next to your desk or table, complete with envelopes, papers, stamps and an ink pad, crayons, etc., so that they can “work” alongside you.
-This is perfect for us, since I’m a self-employed freelancer staying at home with my daughter.
-I can get some work done, and so can she 😉
+This is perfect for my family since I’m a self-employed freelancer staying at home with my son.
+I can get some work done, and so can he 😉

 - Organize toy bins together and put away outgrown toys, either for donation or storage.
-Putting things away doesn’t always go over too well, but organizing seems to work!
+Putting things away doesn’t always go over too well with little ones, but organizing seems to work!

-- Get together some old scarves and fabric scraps and let them create “outfits”.
+- Gather some old scarves and fabric scraps and let the little ones create “outfits”.
+They can also make outfits for their dolls, not just themselves.
 My daughter loves to dress herself up, and it’s a great way to let kids be creative and silly.

-- Play grocery store by setting out toy groceries and small items so that they can collect them in their cart or basket and then come to the “checkout”.
+- Play grocery store by setting out toy groceries and small items on a table so that they can collect them in their cart or basket and then come to the “checkout”.

 - Play beauty salon, complete with nail polish and hair accessories.
 My daughter loves painting our nails and “styling” my hair with her barrettes.
 We use a washable kid-friendly nail polish, so no worrying about major spills and stains.